-- 55. You have a statutory right to cancel this contract without giving any reason.
-The cancellation period will expire after 14 days from the day you accept the offer of a place at KMMS. - 56.
-To exercise the right to cancel, you must inform the University of Kent of your decision to cancel this contract by a clear statement (e.g. a letter sent by post or email).
-You may use the model cancellation form at the end of this document, but it ismtobligatory.
-Alternatively, you can send an e-mail to EMS@kent.ac.uk.
+55. You have a statutory right to cancel this contract without giving any reason.
+The cancellation period will expire after 14 days from the day you accept the offer of a place at KMMS.

-57. To meet the cancellation deadline, it is enough for you to send your communication concerning your exercise of the right to cancel before the cancellation period has expired.
+- 56. To exercise the right to cancel, you must inform the University of Kent of your decision to cancel this contract by a clear statement (e.g. a letter sent by post or e-mail).
+Alternatively, you can send an e-mail to EMS@kent.ac.uk. - 57.
+To meet the cancellation deadline, it is enough for you to send your communication concerning your exercise of the right to cancel before the cancellation period has expired.